-- (2) Fall Archery Season.
-In such areas of the state as designated by the commissioner and listed in the applicable annual Connecticut Hunting and Trapping Guide, the open fall season for hunting either bearded or non-bearded wild turkey with bow and arrow on private and state lands shall run concurrently with the archery deer season as specified in Section 26-86a-6(b) of the Regulations of Connecticut State Agencies.
+- (2) In such areas of the state as designated by the Commissioner and listed in the applicable annual Connecticut hunting and trapping guide, the open spring state land season for hunting bearded wild turkey shall begin the last Wednesday in April and end the last Saturday in May.
+From the second Saturday before the last Wednesday in April through the first Saturday before the last Wednesday in April shall be designated as junior turkey hunting training days.
+On these days, only hunters having a valid Connecticut junior hunting license may hunt on state land for which they have a spring season turkey permit.
+The accompanying adult mentor shall have in his/her possession a valid Connecticut hunting license and a turkey permit for the spring season.
+The adult mentor shall not carry a firearm, but may assist in calling.
+The adult mentor shall remain within physical contact of, and in a position to provide direct supervision and instruction of, the junior hunter at all times.
+Hunting shall be allowed from one-half hour before sunrise until 12:00 noon, except on junior turkey hunting training days, when hunting shall be allowed from one-half hour before sunrise until 5:00 pm.
+The season bag limit shall be two bearded wild turkeys. - (3) In such areas of the state as designated by the Commissioner and listed in the applicable annual Connecticut Hunting and Trapping Guide, the open fall season for hunting either bearded or non-bearded wild turkey with bow and arrow on private and state lands shall run concurrently with the archery deer season as specified in Section 26-86a-6(b) of the Regulations of Connecticut State Agencies.
 Hunting shall be allowed from one-half hour before sunrise until sunset.
-The season bag limit shall be two wild turkeys. - (3) Fall Firearms Season.
-In such areas of the state as designated by the commissioner and listed in the applicable annual Connecticut Hunting and Trapping Guide, the open fall firearms season for hunting either bearded or non-bearded wild turkey with firearms on private and state lands shall begin on the first Saturday in October and end on October 31.
+The season bag limit shall be two wild turkeys either bearded or non-bearded. - (4) In such areas of the state as designated by the Commissioner and listed in the applicable annual Connecticut Hunting and Trapping Guide, the open fall firearms season for hunting wild turkey shall begin on the first Saturday in October and end on October 31.
 Hunting shall be allowed from one-half hour before sunrise until sunset.
-The season bag limit shall be three wild turkeys.
+The season bag limit shall be one turkey either bearded or non-bearded on state lands and two turkeys either bearded or non-bearded on private lands.